New to voting or need a refresher? This page contains all the information you need about voting in Derby.

 If you don’t want to exercise your right to vote, it’s still important to register.
 Being registered has several perks including a better credit score!

-Details of the location of polling stations can be seen on our mapping portal.
+Details of the location of polling stations can be seen on our mapping portal or by viewing our Polling Station List.

 If you can’t attend your local polling station there are several options for you.